maximilianspiess/Box-Sizing-Tool/README.md

 ### Detail

 #### Ultrasonic sensor
 Emits an ultrasonic wave and measures the time it takes to reflect back.
-That time is then converted to distance in the code [learn more](https://www.keyence.com/ss/products/sensor/sensorbasics/ultrasonic/info/).
+That time is then converted to distance in the code [(learn more)](https://www.keyence.com/ss/products/sensor/sensorbasics/ultrasonic/info/).

 #### 50 kg load cells
 The spring loaded cell bends under load.
 A strain gauge perceives the this and returns a value for it.
 This value is converted into usable units using a factor.
-In the code, the outputted value is also adjusted through multiplication, to correct a measurement issue [learn more](https://circuitjournal.com/50kg-load-cells-with-HX711).
+In the code, the outputted value is also adjusted through multiplication, to correct a measurement issue [(learn more)](https://circuitjournal.com/50kg-load-cells-with-HX711).

 #### Arduino Board
 The project is based on the Heltec WiFi Kit 8.
 It is based on the ESP8266 microcontroller and uses up to 6V input.
-It has an onboard screen and WiFi a antenna [learn more](https://heltec.org/project/wifi-kit-32/).
+It has an onboard screen and WiFi a antenna [(learn more)](https://heltec.org/project/wifi-kit-32/).

 #### Wiring
 A diagram for the wiring is available in the appendix of this document.